Click here to view what ceramic coating options you would typically have.

 What Exactly Is Ceramic Coating?

 A ceramic coating works as an additional protective layer for the paint of your car – similar to car sealant or wax but designed to last longer, much longer.
-Ceramic coatings are a liquid polymer that is applied to the exterior of a vehicle – usually by hand.
+Ceramic coatings are a liquid polymer that is applied to the exterior of a vehicle – usually by hand and skilled-precision.
 The coating then bonds chemically with the factory paint of the vehicle, creating a layer of protection.

 When you apply a car ceramic coating to your vehicle’s paint, it fills all of the microscopic imperfections in the paint, hence making the surface perfectly smooth.
 This additional layer of protection helps improve hydrophobic properties and make the paint water-resistant.
 It also makes it resistant to scratches, chemicals, UV light, bird droppings, bug splatter, road grime, and many more.

-The bond between the car paint and ceramic coatings is usually a semi-permanent one, which means it can’t break down or wash away and does not require repeated application every month.
+The bond between the car paint and paint protection is usually a semi-permanent one, which means it can’t break down or wash away and does not require repeated application every month.

 What Are the Types of Ceramic Coating for Cars?